Ezequiel Parnisari

-Oscar Ezequiel Jonathan Parnisari (born 1 June 1990) is an Argentine professional footballer who plays as a centre-back for Instituto.
+Oscar Ezequiel Jonathan Parnisari (born 1 June 1990), known as Ezequiel Parnisari, is an Argentine professional footballer who plays as a centre-back for San Miguel.

 Career

 Parnisari had a youth spell with Estudiantes before joining Olimpo.
 His senior career with Olimpo began in 2011, his debut arrived in November during a Copa Argentina match with Central Norte.
 He made eighteen league appearances over his first two seasons, which included his Argentine Primera División bow on 3 December in a draw versus Lanús.
 On 30 June 2013, Parnisari joined Venezuelan Primera División team Deportivo Anzoátegui on loan.
 His first appearance came against Independiente del Valle on 1 August, which preceded twenty-seven appearances in all competitions for Deportivo Anzoátegui.

 He returned to Olimpo in May 2014 and went on to feature sixty-two times and score one goal, versus Vélez Sarsfield, in four following seasons.
 On 15 July 2017, Aldosivi of Primera B Nacional signed Parnisari.
 A year later, Agropecuario captured Parnisari.
 He scored on his league debut, netting a winner in a win over Santamarina.
 In January 2022, Parnisari moved to Instituto.

+In 2024, he moved to Chile and joined Unión La Calera.

+In January 2025, Parnisari joined Primera Nacional club San Miguel on a contract until December 2025.